nshiff/busy-beaver/README.md

     gcc main.c
     ./a.out|less

-(the "|less" send the output to a progmram called "less", which lets you scroll through the output.
+(the "|less" send the output to a program called "less", which lets you scroll through the output.
 Running as plain ./a.out is fine too.)